calebnance/jekyll_blog-calebnance/_posts/phaser/2017-08-02-tilemap-canvas-boundaries.markdown

 sprite.body.collideWorldBounds = true;
 {% endhighlight %}

 That's really it, super simple.
-We set our game physics on our sprite (SS Goku) and then tell the sprite to respect our canvas map boundaries and bounce off..
+We set our game physics on our sprite (SS Goku) and then tell the sprite to respect our canvas map boundaries and bounce off...
 (ARCADE setting).

 So <a href="{{ "/phaser/sprite-change.html" | relative_url }}">my next post</a>, we will talk about updating our sprite's image depending on which direction it is moving (* looks left, looks right *) whoa.

-### Demo the thing..
+### Demo the thing...
 <a href="{{ "/tutorial/phaser/tilemap-canvas-boundaries.html" | relative_url }}" class="btn btn-default" target="_blank" rel="nofollow">Open Demo</a>

 ### Download Source Files